 Wheels are sometimes used on the front two legs if necessary.

 A walker or crutches is the primary assistive tool for old age when support is needed to walk due to weakness in the spine.

-- Gives great support.
+- It gives great support.

 - Easy to balance, so an ideal choice for senior citizens.

 - Cumbersome to carry in or out of any place.
 Even after folding, you’ll need to assign a healthy amount of space to keep a walker.